 I now started imagining vastly different habitats from my youth.
 I wanted to see these.

 This work is a visual expression of how I feel about the fact that numerous species now face an existential crisis.
-Continue existence in captivity ad nauseam with no hope of return to a wild world, or extinction.
-It is also an exploration as to where non-threatened “wild” animals exist now, all of these animals were acquired in Pittsburgh, PA none of them are native.
+They can continue existence in captivity ad nauseam with no hope of returning to a wild world or face extinction.
+It is also an exploration as to where non-threatened “wild” animals exist now.
+All of these animals were acquired in Pittsburgh, PA and none of them are native.
 How is it that a small city in Western Pennsylvania has a stock of these animals for sale?